rigetti/pyquil/docs/source/getting_started.rst

 If you are still seeing errors or warnings then file a bug using `Github Issues <https://github.com/rigetticomputing/pyquil/issues>`_.

-Running your first quantum program
+Running your First Quantum Program
 ----------------------------------
 pyQuil is a Python library that helps you write programs in the Quantum Instruction Language (Quil).
 It also ships with a simple script ``examples/run_quil.py`` that runs Quil code directly.
 You can